LucaGhostX/gbcc-android/README.md

 ---

 ## Fork New Features (Vide-coded)
-This fork includes several improvements and new features implemented via AI assistance (vide-coded):
+This fork includes several improvements and new features implemented via AI assistance (vide-coded), specifically tailored for use with the **Game Boy Camera** and **Game Boy Printer** emulation functions:

 ### Camera and Sensors
 - **CameraX Integration**: Full migration and implementation of CameraX APIs for modern and performant camera management.